 Also, most of the high end cards, especially the ones designed for gaming, are overclocked by the manufacturers.
 Again, this is done to give some extreme performance.
 However, most of the times we don’t need those higher and extra voltages for our system, as these are unnecessary.

 In the case of a PC, undervolting helps a lot in regulating these voltages and keeping the temperatures within limits.
 For laptops, it is of much more importance as it improves battery life and increase its health as well.

 What is Underclocking?

 Most of the times both underclocking and undervolting are used as an alternative to each other.
 Underclocking is decreasing the clock performance of a CPU or GPU to operate at lower performance levels.
 This decreases the performance levels of a system, however, helps a lot in avoiding the heating issues.

 Is Undervolting/ Underclocking safe?

-Undervolting and Underclocking are much safer as compared to overclocking.
+Undervolting and underclocking are much safer compared to overclocking.
 The reason is you are not increasing the performance level beyond the OEM limits.
 However, one must do it the right way and take necessary caution in performing each step.

 This is not only safe but truly speaking is beneficial for CPU and GPU.
 It increases the overall life of both CPU and GPU by operating them at lower temperatures.